edgedb/easy-edgedb/chapter4/index.md

 }
 ```

 With this we can link the two of them together.
 We will assume that a person can only have one `lover`, so this is a `single link`.
-But `link` is the short form of `single link` so we can just write `link`.
+But `link` is the short form of `single link` so we only need to write `link`.

 Mina is in London, and we don't know if she has been anywhere else.
 So let's do a quick insert to create the city of London.
 It couldn't be easier: